Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Numerical Demonstration

 where $A_i^{\star}$ and $B_i^{\star}$ are given as in \eqref{lingendyn}.
 As a design criterion, the gains of \eqref{exJi} for the isolated subsystems

-are considered, where the disturbance input port matrix is chosen as the identity matrix because different faults stimulate each generator state at almost random, and the output ports of both $\omega_i$ and $I_i$ are identified as the interaction output ports because those are the interaction signals outflowing to the broadcast-type PI controller in \eqref{gPI} and the transmission network, respectively.
-In this setting, a set of stabilizing controllers is found by linear quadratic regulator (LQR) design.
-The resultant $\mathcal{L}_2$-gains before and after the controller design are, respectively, plotted as the blue and red bars in Fig.~\ref{fignorms}, showing that each $\hat{K}_i$ is designed in a suitable manner.
-We remark that GFC here is formulated based on the linearization around an operating point, meaning that each PSS upgrade module aims at restoring the corresponding generator state to its operating point before a ground fault happens.
+are considered, where the disturbance input port matrix is chosen as the identity matrix because different faults stimulate each generator state almost randomly.
+In addition, the output ports of both $\omega_i$ and $I_i$ are identified as the interaction output ports because these are the interaction signals outflowing to the broadcast-type PI controller in \eqref{gPI} and the transmission network, respectively.
+In this setting, a set of stabilizing controllers is found using linear quadratic regulator (LQR) design.
+The resultant $\mathcal{L}_2$-gains before and after the controller design, i.e., the $\mathcal{H}_{\infty}$-norms of the isolated subsystems with and without the stabilizing controllers, are plotted as the blue and red bars, respectively, in Fig.~\ref{fignorms}.
+This indicates that each $\hat{K}_i$ is designed suitably.
+We remark that the GFC is formulated based on the linearization around an operating point, implying that each PSS upgrade module aims at restoring the corresponding generator state to its operating point before the occurrence of a ground fault.